Jakiolsen/Wraith/PLAN.md

 4. Dashboard (needs real-time events from Phase 2.4)
 5. Listeners + Payload Builder (needs Phase 2.2 and Phase 6.1)
 6. Loot, Screenshots, Network Graph, Operators, Audit Log (add as backend support lands)

-**Phase 4** implant modules can be developed and tested independently; they appear automatically in the module selector dropdown once registered.
+7. ATT&CK heatmap + Artefacts + Report generation (needs Phase 13)

+**Phases 8, 9, 10** are implant module expansions — they can be built in parallel with each other once Phase 4 is underway.
+Each is self-contained: new files in the appropriate `modules/` directory.

-**Phase 6** automation (Ansible, payload builder) requires a stable, deployed server — do not start until Phase 2 is complete and the framework has been used in a real lab environment.
+**Phase 11** (extension system) requires a stable server and implant API — do not start until Phases 2 and 4 are solid, since the extension API surface will change frequently before that.

+**Phase 12** (anti-forensics) shares implementation patterns with Phase 7 (evasion) — work them together once evasion groundwork is laid.

+**Phase 13** (reporting) can start as soon as Phase 2 (server/database) is done — it only needs the existing data model and doesn't depend on any implant capabilities.

 **Phase 7** evasion is last.
 Do not start until the framework passes real operational use without evasion — bugs in an unevaded implant are much easier to diagnose than bugs in an evaded one.